-Copyright © 2018 by Standard & Poor's Financial Services LLC.
+Copyright © 2019 by Standard & Poor's Financial Services LLC.
 All rights reserved.

-Overall, we believe the refocus of the strategy on the low-risk retail segment in the Netherlands, where the bank has a historically strong franchise, coupled with deliberately high capital ratios support the bank's creditworthiness.
+Overall, we believe de Volksbank's refocusing of its strategy on the low-risk retail segment in the Netherlands, where the bank has a historically strong franchise, coupled with deliberately high capital ratios, support the bank's creditworthiness.

-We expect we will have a better view on a potential privatization by the end of 2018.
-In early July 2016, in a letter to the House of Representatives, the Dutch Minister of Finance agreed with the conclusion drawn by NL financial investments (NLFI) that de Volksbank is not yet ready to return to the private sector.
+Although we believe that a privatization of de Volksbank is unlikely in the short-term, we should have a better view on a potential privatization agenda by the end of 2019.
+In early July 2016, in a letter to the House of Representatives, the Dutch Minister of Finance agreed with the conclusion of NL Financial Investments (NLFI) that de Volksbank is not yet ready to return to the private sector.
 NLFI is a not-for-profit organization with a statutory mandate, and it has owned de Volksbank since the bank's nationalization.
 At that time, the rationale for the delay was to wait for the bank to achieve its optimum value in order to increase market interest and for more clarity on future capital regulations that could affect the bank's capital structure and efficiency.
 We note such regulatory clarification came in December 2017, when the Basel Committee unveiled new proposals for banks' regulatory capital.
-These new proposals will translate into higher risk-weights for mortgages, and therefore reduce currently very high capitalization, but not to the extent that it could jeopardize the bank's business model.
-We assume, therefore, that given the stabilized business model and the bank's on track delivery of its strategic plan, NLFI will update the market on an eventual exit strategy in the coming quarters.
+These new proposals will translate into higher risk-weights for mortgages, and therefore reduce its currently very high capitalization, but not to the extent that it could jeopardize the bank's business model.
+In the fall of 2018, NLFI came out with a second progress report and one of the conclusions drawn was that De Volksbank will need the three-year period starting mid-2016, before a decision on privatization can be taken.
+Further, it was decided that if it is not feasible by mid-2019, NLFI will issue another progress report with an indication of the expected timeline.
+We expect NLFI to release its next progress report before year-end 2019.
 Meanwhile, we expect the bank will continue implementing its existing strategic plan and maintain its dividend payout ratio, building an attractive track record for potential acquirers, while maintaining very strong capital ratios.

-De Volksbank N.V.
-Business Position

-Year-ended Dec.
-31

-(%) 2017 2016 2015 2014 2013

-Total revenues from business line (currency in millions) 1,028 1,007 1,125 1,099 1,043

-Retail banking/total revenues from business line 100 100 100 100 100

-De Volksbank N.V.
-Business Position (cont.)

-Year-ended Dec.
-31

-(%) 2017 2016 2015 2014 2013

-Commercial & retail banking/total revenues from business line 100 100 100 100 100

-Return on average equity 9.1 9.6 11.1 5.4 (69.0)
+De Volksbank N.VBusiness Position Year ended Dec.
+31 (%) 2018 2017 2016 2015 2014 Total revenues from business line (currency in millions) 958.0 1,028.0 1,007.0 1,125.0 1,099.0 Retail banking/total revenues from business line 100.0 100.0 100.0 100.0 100.0 Commercial & retail banking/total revenues from business line 100.0 100.0 100.0 100.0 100.0 Return on average common equity 7.4 9.1 9.6 11.1 5.4